 A person texting takes their eyes off the road for an average of 5 seconds.
 At 55 mph, that is the equivalent of driving the length of a football field without looking up.

 Much has been said about the dangers of distracted driving.
 While most states in the U.S. have banned texting and driving for all drivers, Missouri lags behind.
 In Missouri, there is a ban for texting and driving only for drivers under 21 years old.
 An attempt was made to extend this ban to all drivers in 2015.
 Again this year, state legislators have heard testimony on a bill that would ban all drivers from texting while driving, except in an emergency.

 Texting and Driving Statistics

 Statistics have proven that texting and driving is a leading cause of car accident injuries and fatalities.
 Erie Insurance conducted a survey in 2015, which revealed that a third of drivers admit to texting while driving.
 Most of us have observed drivers on the road, who have one eye on a cell phone screen and another on the road.
 It is needless to say that these distracted drivers put their lives and others at risk.

 Each year, as many as 3,000 people are killed and 400,000 people are injured by distracted drivers.
 According to Virginia Tech Transportation Institute, texting while driving increases the risk of a car accident by 23 percent.
-Drivers who engage in texting while driving have a slower reaction time than drunk drivers.
+Drivers who engage in texting while driving has a slower reaction time than drunk drivers.